accounts-js/accounts/packages/graphql-api/README.md

 - `extend` (boolean) - whether to add `extend` before the root type declaration, default: `true`.
 - `withSchemaDefinition` (boolean): whether to add `schema { ... }` declaration to the generation schema, default: `false`.

-Pass a second object to `createJSAccountsGraphQL`, for example:
+Pass a second object to `createAccountsGraphQL`, for example:

 ```js
 const myCustomGraphQLAccounts = createSchemaWithAccounts(accountsServer, {